Creating multi-window Electron apps using React portals

 Adam Pietrasiak

-Screen Studio is a desktop app that is heavily based on multi-windows architecture:
+Screen recorder app - Screen Studio I created is a desktop app that is heavily based on multi-windows architecture:

 Image without caption